adammj/ecg-sleep-staging/README.md

 ![Expected Network Input](docs/assets/beat_voltage_diagram.png?raw=true)

-#### Additional ECG scaling information

 The network is robust to scaling from 0.5x to 2.0x of the "correct" scale (using the full pipeline that was used in the paper, and is included here).

 ![Performance vs ECG scale](docs/assets/figure_scale.png?raw=true)

-**TL;DR**: As long as your scaling is roughly as I describe above (and you did all of the other filtering correctly), you can be confident that the results will be the same.
+**TL;DR**: As long as your scaling is roughly as I describe above (and you did all of the other filtering correctly), you can be confident that the results will be the nearly identical.

-### Sleep stage scoring (primary or real-time model)
+### Sleep stage scoring models

+#### Primary or Real-Time model

 There is a folder for each model: `primary` and `real-time`.
 They are completely self-contained, and, as a consequence, are almost exact duplicates.
 However, the parameters in the `train_params.json` file are set up to sleep score on individual files right away.
 The code can run with or without a GPU.